-PM says Greece at war with "invisible enemy" coronavirus
+PM says Greece at war with 'invisible enemy' coronavirus

 Staikouras said euro zone finance ministers had agreed that declining revenues and outlays to cushion the blow from the shrinking of economic activity would be taken into consideration when it comes to fiscal targets.

+Greece’s economy relies heavily on tourism, which accounts for about a fifth of its output, and performance of the sector is vital to the country.
+According to a survey published on Tuesday, Greek hoteliers have lost revenues of about 500 million euros from cancellations since February.

-Reporting by Renee Maltezou and Michele Kambas, Editing by Timothy Heritage
+Reporting by Renee Maltezou, Michele Kambas and Lefteris Papadimas, Editing by Timothy Heritage and Alexandra Hudson